 Celtic symbols have featured on items of jewelry for thousands of years.
 Many have romantic associations while others have religious origins.

-Some symbols have come to represent Christian ideas despite the fact that they pre-dated Christianity.
+Some symbols like the Celtic Cross and trinity knot have come to represent Christian ideas despite the fact that they pre-dated Christianity.
 They were adopted by early missionaries who gave new meanings to existing Celtic icons to help convert the Irish.

 Ironically, in many cases the symbols have gone full circle with people across the world wearing them to represent their Celtic heritage rather than Christian faith.